meatball133/crystal/concepts-wip/basics/introduction.md

 # => Hello Crystal!
 ```

-When calling a method with multiple arguments, so should arguments separated by a comma.
+When calling a method with multiple arguments, the arguments should be separated by a comma.
 The arguments must be given in the same order as the method arguments.

 ```crystal